Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 </p>
 <div>
 <img src="images/figure-04.png" title="Example Nodes in Mesh Pyramid" alt="Example Nodes in Mesh Pyramid">
 <p><em>Figure 4: Example Nodes in a Mesh Pyramid.
 Orange boxes represent features stored explicitly within the node, the numbers represent feature identifiers.
 Turquoise boxes represent the geometry instances associated with each node – each geometry instance is an aggregate geometry (a geometry collection) that covers all the features in the node.
-Blue boxes represent the nodes, the hyphenated numbers represent node ids as string based treekeys.</em></p>
+Blue boxes represent the node ids, the hyphenated numbers represent node ids as string based treekeys.</em></p>
 </div>